bchan-4/LE_single_chain/README.md

 Ensure that your working directory has the following files:
 - ```in.FirstSteps``` is a LAMMPS input file used for initial MD setup.
 - ```data.InitConformation``` is the LAMMPS data file with the initial chain conformation
-- ```ExampleSubmission.joblst``` is a barebones example submission script.
+- ```ExampleSubmission.joblst``` is a barebones example submission script for a SLURM scheduler.
 This will depend on the machine on which you run the simulation.

 You will need to load the MPI implementation.
 Then, run a simulation with the following command: